 The term "governance" refers to the system of management and controls exercised in the stewardship of your organization.
-It includes the responsibilities of your organization's owners/shareholders, board of directors, and senior leaders.
-Corporate or organizational charters, by-laws, and policies document the rights and responsibilities of each of the parties and describe how your organization will be directed and controlled to ensure (1) accountability to owners/shareholders and other stakeholders, (2) transparency of operations, and (3) fair treatment of all stakeholders.
-Governance processes may include the approval of strategic direction, the monitoring and evaluation of the CEO's performance, the establishment of executive compensation and benefits, succession planning, financial auditing, risk management, disclosure, and shareholder reporting.
+It includes the responsibilities of your organization's owners/shareholders, board of directors, and senior leaders (administrative/operational and health care).
+Corporate or organizational charters, bylaws, and policies document the rights and responsibilities of each of the parties and describe how your organization will be directed and controlled to ensure (1) accountability to stakeholders and other owners/ shareholders, (2) transparency of operations, and (3) fair treatment of all stakeholders.
+Governance processes may include the approval of strategic direction, the monitoring and evaluation of senior leader performance, the establishment of executive compensation and benefits, succession planning, financial auditing, risk management, disclosure, and shareholder reporting.
 Ensuring effective governance is important to stakeholders' and the larger society's trust and to organizational effectiveness.